Xemiru/General/README.md

     @Override
     public void execute(CommandContext context, Arguments args) {
-        if(dry) return; // Dry means don't do anything, just declare what arguments you would've wanted. double a = args.next(); // Use them in the order you asked for! double b = args.next();
+        double a = args.next(); // Use them in the order you asked for! double b = args.next();
         double sum = a + b;